brickcap/openresty_examples/book.md

 to note here is that any request made by the client to this `location` endpoint is an `http/tcp` request.

-What `ngx.location.capture` does is that it issues an interal non blocking, syncrhonous request to a `locaiton`.
+ `ngx.location.capture` issues an interal non blocking, syncrhonous request to a `locaiton`.
 Unlike the clients request which has to be http the location capture requests involve no http overhead.
 It is just a fast and light internal `c` level call while mimicking the familliar http interface.
 Time for an example:-